The HIV lifecycle

 Each replication cycle lasts for about two days and has several stages.
 Each stage can be a target for HIV drugs.

-- Firstly, HIV attaches to the surface of the cell.
+- First, HIV attaches to the surface of the cell.
 Then it is absorbed through the cell wall, losing its outer coating or shell.

-- The inner capsule – called the capsid – then releases proteins and enzymes that HIV uses to replicate (called RT, integrase and protease) into the cell.
+- The inner capsule – the capsid – releases proteins and enzymes into the nucleus.
+HIV uses these enzymes (RT, integrase and protease) to replicate.

-- The next stage is to convert the single strand of HIV molecules to match double-strand human DNA.
+- The single strand of HIV molecules is converted in the nucleus to match double-strand human DNA.

-- This double strand of HIV then crosses into the central nucleus of the CD4 cell, where it joins (or integrates) into human DNA.
+- This double strand of HIV then joins (or integrates) into human DNA.

 - Each CD4 cell produces hundreds of new copies of HIV particles – called virions.
 These virions bud from the cell while HIV continues to develop.
 The CD4 cell then dies.